Carol Ng: Arrest

-Ng ran in the 2020 pro-democracy Legislative Council primaries for the Labour Party, losing in the New Territories West constituency.
-Ng was arrested on 6 January 2021, accused of violating the Hong Kong national security law, after participating in the primaries, and has been remanded in custody since the end of February.
-She applied for bailed at least twice, withdrawing her application by June 2021.
-She applied for bail again on 20 December, but her bail was denied, citing her international influence due to her trade union work.
-She also called for resistance against the authorities after losing the primary election and shown determination to resist against the government.
+Ng ran in the 2020 pro-democracy primaries for the later-cancelled Legislative Council election as a member of the Labour Party, losing in the New Territories West constituency.
+Ng was arrested on 6 January 2021, accused of violating the Hong Kong national security law for participating in the primaries, and was remanded in custody since the end of February.
+She repeatedly applied for bail but were all denied by the judges, citing her international influence due to her trade union work, as well as her previous determination to resist against the government.